-macOS virtual machines on Mac computers with Apple M series Chip
+macOS virtual machines on Mac computers with Apple silicon

-In contrast to the macOS virtual machines created to run on Mac computers with Intel processors, macOS virtual machines on Mac computers with Apple M series chips (macOS ARM VMs) are built using Apple's Virtualization framework, and all the virtual machines' components are managed by the framework.
+In contrast to the macOS virtual machines created to run on Mac computers with Intel processors, macOS virtual machines on Mac computers with Apple silicon (macOS Arm VMs) are built using Apple's Virtualization framework, and all the virtual machines' components are managed by the framework.

-macOS ARM VM bundle has .macvm extension instead of .pvm that macOS virtual machines for Mac computers with Intel processors have.
-You can learn more about Parallels Desktop for Mac with Apple M series chips in KB 125343.
+macOS Arm VM bundle has .macvm extension instead of .pvm which macOS virtual machines for Mac computers with Intel processors have.
+You can learn more about Parallels Desktop for Mac with Apple silicon in KB 125343.

 1. macOS VM works only on Mac computers with APFS disks, and running more than two such VMs simultaneously is impossible.

 Note: it's possible to run a macOS VM on an external drive formatted in exFAT format if your host operating system is macOS Sonoma 14 or newer.

 2. Configuration: There is currently no graphical interface to adjust macOS Arm VM configuration.
 However, the configuration can be adjusted manually, as described in KB 128842.
 Please note that available options are rather limited.
 I.e., it's not possible to change some things such as UUID.

 4. Virtual Wi-Fi adapter: Similarly to Windows virtual machines, there is no virtual Wi-Fi adapter in macOS Arm VMs.
 Your Mac internet connection (wired or wireless) is accessed by the virtual machine through a virtual Ethernet connection.